torvalds/linux/Documentation/teaching/labs/infrastructure.rst

    ...
    'skels/kernel_modules/8-kprobes/kprobes.ko' -> '/tmp/tmp.4UMKcISmQM/home/root/skels/kernel_modules/8-kprobes/kprobes.ko'

-.. attention:: The **copy** target will faili if the VM is running.
-This is intentional so that the we avoid corrupting the filesystem.
+.. attention:: The **copy** target will fail if the VM is running.
+This is intentional so that we avoid corrupting the filesystem.